LucasMeldrum/CART315/ProcessJournal/README.md

 stacked and the whole point is to stack a tower as high as possible.
-I keep thinking of a game where you're stacking burger toppings and condiments and trying to make the burger as tall as possible.
+I keep thinking of a game where you're stacking burger toppings and condiments and trying to make the burger as tall as possible without making it tip over.
 So that's what I'll try.
 Lets go!

 Okay so I changed my thought process completely.
 I was playing around with collisions and the physics behind